Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

 But this build does not produce anything and it runs only when we trigger it manually.
 Let us fix it.

-5. Go to source code management and add the github lin
+5. Go to source code management and add the github repository link to ensure that changes trigger builds

    ![image](https://github.com/user-attachments/assets/fb5fb362-fea3-47d1-980e-6c07112a67c3)

+Also  adjust the branch specifier to be */main

   ![image](https://github.com/user-attachments/assets/2e9cf6d8-d7b1-4954-bafb-db04e9c38207)